Microchip-MPLAB-Harmony/quick_docs/basic/mplab_harmony_3_configurator/readme.md

 ## <a id="Installation"> </a>
 ## Installation

-The MHC is available as a plugin extension to the <a href="https://www.microchip.com/mplab/embedded-software-center" target="_blank">MPLAB X IDE </a> and as a standalone Java application for use with other tool suites (see here for details).
+The MHC is available as a plugin extension to the <a href="https://www.microchip.com/mplab/embedded-software-center" target="_blank">MPLAB X IDE </a> and as a standalone Java application for use with other tool suites (see <a href="https://github.com/Microchip-MPLAB-Harmony/mhc/blob/master/doc/getting_started_with_mhc.md" target="_blank">here </a> for details).
 Regardless which form you choose, there are some prerequisites that you must have installed first.
 Additionally, you will need to have a supported <a href="https://www.microchip.com/DevelopmentTools/Listing/90e9a9ef-2db3-488b-b74c-956604bc395e" target="_blank">32-bit MCU board </a> on which to program, run, and debug your application.

 ### <a id="Prerequisites-for-MHC-use-as-an-MPLAB®-X-IDE-Plugin"> </a>
 ### Prerequisites for MHC use as an MPLAB® X IDE Plugin